ssec-jhu/evolver-ng/docs/source/concepts.rst

 Experiment loop
 ---------------

-In the normal mode, the evolver operates in a loop, continuously performing the following steps in succession:
+In the normal mode, the eVOLVER operates in a loop, continuously performing the following steps in succession:

 1. **Read sensors**: values are `read` and buffered within individual hardware